 What is the warehouse management function?

-It comprises the principles and procedures that form the day-to-day operations of a warehouse.
+It comprises of the principles and procedures that form the day-to-day operations of a warehouse.
 It currently is found in the form of advanced technology that can be controlled with a few buttons and swipes.

 -